Get a demo

 What is continuous threat exposure management (CTEM)?

-CTEM operates on the principle of continuous vigilance, employing advanced automated tools alongside expert manual analysis to scan an organization’s networks, applications, cloud environments, and other digital assets.
-This continuous scanning process is crucial for uncovering vulnerabilities that could potentially be exploited by cyber criminals.
+Continuous threat exposure management (CTEM) operates on the principle of continuous vigilance.
+By using advanced automated tools and expert manual analysis, CTEM scans an organization’s networks, applications, cloud environments, and other digital assets continuously.
+This continuous scanning process is crucial for uncovering vulnerabilities that could be exploited by cyber criminals.

 The process of CTEM involves several key steps: